 1. Overcharge You for Medication

-Your pet’s health is your vet’s top priority, but that may mean that your budget isn’t a factor in their medication decisions.
+Your pet’s health is your vet’s top priority, but that may mean that your budget isn’t a factor in their medication decisions because your vet may have a highly trained team of support staff that may be employed to take the best care for your pet.
 Ask your vet to discuss cost as part of any treatment plan.
 In particular, be on the lookout when your vet provides medication through their office, and make sure a price hike isn’t part of this service.

 2. Limit Prescription Food Options